 Or we use DAI to encourage someone to do something.

 Dai!
 Vieni anche tu alla festa!
 (Please!
-You’re coming too to the party!)
+Come to the party!)

-Moreover, DAI can be also use to invite someone to stop doing omething, as synonym , come sinonimo di “Basta!”, “Smettila!”
-(Enough)
+Moreover, DAI can be also used to invite someone to stop doing something, as synonym of “Basta!”, “Smettila!” (enough).

 – Dai!
 Dobbiamo lavorare!
 Lascia stare quel cellulare!
 (Enough!
 We have to work!
 Forget about that phone!)